• Governance Documents

 7.8

-All members of the Audit and Risk Committee will be appointed for a term of four years (subject to their continued membership of the Board if they are ESS Board members), with membership reviewed and reconfirmed annually by the Board.
+All members of the Audit and Risk Committee will be appointed for an initial term of four years, and may be reappointed for a further term of four years (subject to their continued membership of the Board if they are ESS Board members), with membership reviewed and reconfirmed annually by the Board.

 7.9